Alibrahm/Project-Prototype-Polling/README.md

-# React Js sidebar responsive
+# React Js Polling Progress with responsive Sidebar

 Clone the project and run: